Fengziqing/languageTest/README.md

 # l10n-tool

-this is s python script to generates comprehensive output files with summaries, ensuring outstanding and stable support for objective-c mac apps.
+this is a python script to generates comprehensive output files with summaries, ensuring outstanding and stable support for objective-c mac apps.

 ## Getting started